Sanz-rm/MyProTask/README.md

 3. Launch the server using Spring Boot.
 4. Install the modules with npm install in Visual Studio Code.
 5. Run the Angular server from Visual Studio Code with ng serve.
-6. Test user: manuel.sanz@mpt.com with the password Abcdefg1!
+6. Test user employee: manuel.sanz@mpt.com with the password Abcdefg1!
+7. Test user project master: sergio.ramos@mpt.com with the password Abcdefg1!
+8. Test user admin: laura.jimenez@mpt.com with the password Abcdefg1!